 Our previous board meeting was held on

-You can read the meeting agenda and notes, as well as watch the video of the full meeting by clicking below.
+You can read the meeting Agenda and Minutes by clicking below.